 The lesson here is that stats are often misleading.

 Just because the odds were valuable at some point doesn’t mean you’re going to be able to obtain them and make a profit.
-I’m sure there’s Tipping Services which aren’t as flawed as this one.
+I’m sure there’s other Tipping Services which aren’t flawed, like this one.
 But the question is: would you be confident in finding something better?